rust-lang/rust/text/0000-north-star.md

 [design]: #detailed-design

-Rust's roadmap will be established in year-long cycles, where we identify up front, as a project, the most critical problems facing the language, formulated as _problem statements_.
-Work toward solving those problems, _goals_, will be planned in quarter-long cycles by individual teams. _goals_ that result in stable features will be assigned to _release milestones_ for the purposes of reporting the project roadmap.
+Rust's roadmap will be established in year-long cycles, where we identify up front the most critical problems facing the project, formulated as _problem statements_.
+Work toward solving those problems, _goals_, will be planned in quarter-long cycles by individual teams. _Goals_ that result in stable features will be assigned to _release milestones_ for the purposes of reporting the project roadmap.
 Along the way, teams will be expected to maintain _tracking issues_ that communicate progress toward the project's goals.

 The end-of-year retrospective is a 'rallying point'.
 Its primary purposes are to create anticipation of a major event in the Rust world, to motivate (rally)